Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 ### Developer Goals

-My goal was to learn and practice JavasScript and Jquery, and in the same time build my portfolio, and create something I would use.
+My goal was to learn and practice JavasScript and Jquery, and at the same time build my portfolio, and create something I would use.

 ### Design

+With my design choices I wanted to conjure the old school game's feeling.
+Container boxes, buttons and modals have rounded corners to make the image more friendly.

 #### Color Scheme
+To find out, what colors would match with the game's cheery and facetious feeling, I used [ColorSpace](https://mycolor.space/).
+I also used [Eye Dropper Chrome extension](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka) to make sure that colors on my page are consistent.
+My choiches were a green and blue to the maze, rules, and dashboard; yellow for the slug, the logo, and the level buttons, light pink to the background, and black for the walls.
+Hex values of the colors I used:
+- `#FFF3FA`
+- `#649B92`
+- #68A376
+- #ffc107
+- #f7c873

 #### Fonts